Eastern Sierra Nevada, California

 Present day, a park ranger lives at the park year-round to serve as caretaker for the grounds.
 Buildings are left exactly as they were 140 years ago.
 The stores are all stocked, the school classroom is still in session and several buildings are open to walk through life in 1879.
 The one brick building is now the museum and large chucks of mining equipment are scattered about the town randomly left there.

-Every visit to the park takes on a different theme, one visit I spent all my time in the cemetery.
+For myself, every visit to the park takes on a different theme, one visit I spent all my time in the cemetery.
 Another visit was photographing the large Standard Mill which you can tour the inside with a specialized docent led tour.
 One visit, my other tour guide Mark only took pictures of doorknobs.
 The park is a photographer’s delight and we’ve never been here without the local photography club setting up for the setting sun to capture the evening light or some other theme.
 Other visits, we were accompanied by the town cat, which beside the ranger, is likely the town’s only other permanent resident.

 The 1937 Chevrolet coupe weathering in the sun is an added bonus.